Dungarvan: Literature

 Tadhg Gaelach Ó Súilleabháin (c.
 1715 – 1795), a composer of 18th century Irish bardic poetry, lived in Dungarvan for several years.
 While there, he experienced a religious conversion and subsequently wrote mainly Christian poetry in Munster Irish.

 The British poet laureate, Sir John Betjeman (who lived in Ireland from 1941 to 1943) mentions Dungarvan in his poem, "The Irish Unionist's Farewell to Greta Hellstrom".
 Each stanza closes with the line, "Dungarvan in the rain".
 Irish poet Mai O'Higgins was born on Saint Mary Street in the town centre.

-Dungarvan is referred to in the collection of short stories Labyrinths by Jorge Luis Borges: "He was Irish, from Dungarvan.
+Dungarvan is referred to in the collection of short stories Labyrinths by Jorge Luis Borges: In The Shape of the Sword, the protagonist notes, "He was Irish, from Dungarvan.
 Having said this, he stopped short, as if he had revealed a secret".
 Dungarvan is also mentioned in the 2002 novel The Story of Lucy Gault by William Trevor.